 - Nepal – possibly the hiking mecca of the world.
 There’s Annapurna, and of course this other little mountain named Everest.

 - One of the most appealing parts of this route is that any hiking lover can hike in all of these areas – from the novice (it helps to be in some decent shape) to the hardcore.

 - There is more to this route than hiking (if that’s what you want).
 Big, bustling cosmopolitan cities can be hit on this trip, too, in addition to African safaris if wildlife interests you.

-- South America is a huge continent, and while we allowed plenty of time in our proposed route to get from Lima to Buenos Aires by land, hitting all necessary destinations, it will be slow going.
+- South America is a huge continent, and while we allowed plenty of time in our proposed route to get from Lima to El Calafate by land, hitting all necessary destinations, it will be slow going.
 If you are short on time, you’ll most likely have to sprinkle a few flights in while in South America.

 Machu Picchu.
 Patagonia.
 Kilimanjaro.
 Everest.
 On one trip.
 If that doesn’t get your outdoorsy juices flowing, then I don’t know what will.
 Add in the fact that, if you want, you can do this on a tight budget (outside the flights, of course), camping your way around most locations, and this can be a great trip for the outdoor-loving backpacker.